+Educational The quality of the charter school's proposed educational program, including accountability mechanisms, alignment to the Illinois Learning Standards, and the number of students to be served.
+(25 points possible) Program:

+Budget: The extent to which the proposed budget is consistent with the proposal's activities and appears to be costeffective.
+(25 points possible)

+Underserved The thoroughness of the applicant's approach to attracting at-risk and other educationally disadvantaged educational environments.
+(25 points possible)

+Populations: students and the plans for meeting the needs of those who may be underserved in more traditional

-Educational Program:The quality of the charter school's proposed educational program, including accountability mechanisms, alignment to the Illinois Learning Standards, and the number of students to be served.
-(25 points possible)Budget:The extent to which the proposed budget is consistent with the proposal's activities and appears to be costeffective.
-(25 points possible)UnderservedThe thoroughness of the applicant's approach to attracting at-risk and other educationally disadvantaged Populations:Diversity andThe level of diversity and the degree to which the members of the planning partnership represent the community to be served and the scope and thoroughness of its approach to involving parents and
+The level of diversity and the degree to which the members of the planning partnership represent the Diversity community to be served and the scope and thoroughness of its approach to involving parents and and and Finance: resources are used effectively.
+(10 points possible)